Beee4life/acf-city-selector/README.md

 This plugin is not finished yet.
 Using it, is at your own risk.
 If you do, keep the following in mind.

 * You have to set the city each time you update, since it doesn't load stored values (yet)
-* If you deactivate the plugin and reactivate it again, all cities are inserted again.
+* If you deactivate the plugin and reactivate it again, all cities are inserted again (but there's a truncate table option now).

 ### Tested on

 * Wordpress 4.6.1.
-* Advanced Custom Fields Pro 5.4.8
+* Advanced Custom Fields Pro 5.5.0

 #### To Do
 * [X] - Store values properly